kallangerard/kallangerard.github.io/content/reading-list.md

 draft: false
 ---

-## Books, podcasts, videos, and articles I recommend, in no particular order.
+## Books, podcasts, videos, and articles I recommend.
+In no particular order.

 ### Books